The best video hosting providers

 • Storage/bandwidth limits in the plans

-• High costs when demand is high
+• High costs for high bandwidth

 3Q Video